dtregan/music-tweet-ner/README.md

 # music-tweet-ner
 This project will seek to measure the effectiveness of various methods of supervised machine learning and deep learning when undertaking Named Entity Recognition (NER) on a dataset consisting of microblog posts (tweets) which contain named entities in the music domain.
+Windows or Mac compatability.

 # Contents
 ### - File list